Goobley/radynpy/README.rst

 IMPORTANT NOTE
 --------------
-Currently my fork of cdflib is required.
-This can be found [here](https://github.com/Goobley/radynpy) and installed with pip by `pip install 'git+https://github.com/Goobley/cdflib.git'` Please install cdflib prior to radynpy, although the latter should shout at you if it is not present.
-Hopefully some of these changes will be merged into cdflib in good time, and this step will no longer be required.

-This is a very early development release of RadynPy, a nascent suite of tools to allow analysis of Radyn simulations to be performed in Python.
+This is an early development release of RadynPy, a nascent suite of tools to allow analysis of Radyn simulations to be performed in Python.
+It contains a minimal set of features to perform analysis of Radyn CDF files, and produce contribution functions.

 If you don't know what Radyn is, then this package is probably not aimed at you!

-Currently the only class that is designed to be used is RadynData (and LazyRadynData), which can be used to load the `.cdf` files created by Radyn.

-This module exposes the functions: `index_convention`, `var_info`, `load_vars`, and `lazy_load_all`.

-* Calling `index_convention` prints the indexing convention used in `var_info`.
-* `var_info` takes a `str` or list of `str` and prints the meaning of the associated variables, along with their dimensionality in the indexing convention used. `var_info` can also take '*' as an argument, for which it will return the info on all variables.
-* `load_vars` takes the path to a CDF file and a list of the required variables which are then loaded into an instance of `RadynData` and can now be accesed as `.varName` rather than needing to go via the strings.
-  If the filename is in the FCHROMA format then the heating parameters will be parsed from the string.
-If the filename is simply `radyn_out.cdf` then the filename isn't scanned for parameters.
-If the filename is a different format then you may need to pass `parseFilenameParams=False` to `load_vars`.
-  `load_vars` can also take '*' as an argument, for which it will load all variables and timesteps into memory.
-* `lazy_load_all` loads all of the variables in the CDF in a lazy manner, meaning that they are only loaded into memory when called for the first time.
-  This has the unfortunate side effect of needing to keep a handle to the CDF file open, so ideally the `close()` method should be called when you are done with the file, and not opening thousands (!) of CDF files simulataneously.
-For just a few files the call to `close()` isn't too important as the class attempts to clean up after itself as much as possible.
-This mode is very good for easy exploration of CDF files as the requested variables do not need to be known a priori, making it easier to use in the REPL, without thehuge memory requirements of loading all of the variables from a file. `lazy_load_all` behaves in the same way as `load_vars` with respect to parsing the filename parameters, and also accepts the `parseFilenameParams` keyword.

-I expect that `lazy_load_all` will become the prevailing mode of use, but in scripts where a large number of simulations (e.g. the grid) are being processed then `load_vars` will probably work out slightly more efficient.

-This documentation will be fleshed out more in time, this is but a very early alpha release.
+The easiest way to load a CDF file is to use ``radynpy.cdf.LazyRadynData``.
+An object can be constructed by passing the path to a Radyn CDF file.
+Data is loaded lazily as it is requested.
+The normal keys of this file can then be accessed by ``.`` notation (e.g. data.tg1).
+To look at the indexing convention and the data layout (which is different to IDL due to handling of the record time axis), the functions ``index_convention``, and for information on a specific variable, or set of variables, ``var_info`` can be used. ``var_info`` takes a string or list of strings for the variables of interest (this string may be '*' to print information on all variables).

+The class ``radynpy.cdf.RadynData`` also exists, it takes the path to a CDF file, and a list of keys to be loaded (or '*' for everything).
+It performs similarly to LazyRadynData, but a key that was not requested at construction will not be loaded.

+**NOTE:** By default both ``RadynData`` and ``LazyRadynData`` expect a filename in the F-CHROMA style (i.e. with the heating parameters), if your filename does not fit this style then both classes take a ``parseFilenameParams=False`` kwarg.

+Contribution functions can be plotted using ``radynpy.matsplotlib.contib_fn`.
+See the extensive docstring of this function for more information.
+Utilities used in the calculation of the contribution function can be found in ``radynpy.matsplotlib.utils`` and ``radynpy.matsplotlib.opacity``.
+For the most part these are very simple functions and classes that mirror the counterparts in the Radyn software distribution produced by M. Carlsson.